XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 That said, we'll need to consider any future requirements and tradeoffs here before choosing between NFT or MPT for any particular use-case.
 For example, NFTs have the ability to link to off-ledger meta-data via the `URI` field, and likely require fewer storage bytes on-ledger than an MPT (though this deserves future research).

+### 2.1.12.
+What range does MPT amount support?
+MPT amount is an unsinged integer that accomdoates up to 63 bits.
+This limitation arises from the rippled implementation for the `Number` class, which conducts arithmetic operations using signed `uint64`, and therefore MPT amount cannot fully support the entire unsigned 64-bit range.

+### 2.1.13.
+Why is `MPTokenIssuanceID` constructed using `sequence` + `issuer`?
+`MPTokenIssuanceID` serves as a unique identifier for a `MPTokenIssuance` object, facilitating users in specifying the associated `MPTokenIssuance` in transactions or APIs requests.

+While a straightforward approach involves using the key of the `MPTokenIssuance` object directly for convinience, this approach is not preferable due to the potential exploitation by attackers who might use the key of another object type in the transaction payload.
+Therefore, the main idea is to differentiate the `MPTokenIssuanceID` from the key of the `MPTokenIssuance` object itself.

+The design of `MPTokenIssuanceID` involves concatenating the `sequence` and `issuer` to provide a space-efficient and safe represenation of a `MPTokenIssuance`.
+Here are the main reasons for this design:
+* It avoids the need for double hashing of the `MPTokenIssuance` object key in the SHAMAP, as the `MPTokenIssuanceID` is no longer a key to a SHAMAP entry.
+* `Issue` class is redesigned to represent either a trustline or a MPT as an `issuer` and `variant<currency, sequence>`.
+This enables the `Issue` class to represent a trustline through an `issuer`/`currency` pair or a MPT through an `issuer`/`sequence` pair.
+The purpose of this design is to minimize the changes in the code.
+Consequently, this would require a change to the `MPTokenIssuanceID` construct for the following reasons:
+    * When serializing `Issue` in `STAmount`, the original `MPTokenIssuanceID` has no way of splitting into `issuer` and `sequence` because it is a hashed value.
+Therefore, it would require the ledger to perform a database read to get the `MPTokenIssuance` object to get the `issuer` and the `sequence` across various parts of the code, which is not desirable.
+    * Reduces the footprint of a serialized MPT `STAmount` to 264 bits.
+* It reduces the space of `MPTokenIssuanceID` to 192 bits compared to original `MPTokenIssuanceID` (a 256-bit integer). `MPTokenIssuanceID` is a field in each `MPToken`, and therefore we are looking at a space reduction of 64 bits per `MPToken`.

 ## 2.2.
 Appendix: Outstanding Issues

 This section describes any outstanding or debatable issues that have not yet been resolved in this proposal.